chanced/labeler/README.md

 | `IncludeEmptyToken`  | `"includeempty"`  | Token used to determine whether or not to assign empty / zero-value labels                                                                        | `OptIncludeEmptyToken(v string)`  |
 | `KeepToken`          |     `"keep"`      | Token used to set `KeepLabels` to `true`                                                                                                          | `OptKeepToken(v string)`          |
 | `DiscardToken`       |    `"discard"`    | Token used to set `KeepLabels` to `false`                                                                                                         | `OptDiscardToken(v string)`       |

+## Notes

+### Comments

+This is my first project in Go.
+I have no doubt that there are places that could use improvement and that the project, as a whole, could have been written more efficiently and cleaner overall.

+Having said that, I am blown away by how performant Go is.
+I haven't benchmarked it yet, nor do know of any projects to benchmark it against, but I am still thoroughly impressed with how fast the package is given that it is using reflection and magical string (struct tags) parsing.

+Under the hood, each `struct` and each of its fields are analyzed in and processed, passing the results and/or errors through a `chan`.
+This may not be the most performant means of handling construction of a schema, but as I was intent on learning go, it made sense for me to explore those mechanics within the language.

+### Motivation

+I'm building a project on Google Cloud Platform and the resources can have labels.
+As I'm using the grpc clients, the responses contain `GetLabels() map[string]string`.

+### Prior Art

+- [go-env](https://github.com/Netflix/go-env) by Netflix.
+This is the only package that I looked at that does something similar.
+It was a huge help in getting started.

+### Feedback

+I'd love your feedback.
+Feel free to shoot me an email (chanceusc@gmail.com) or submit a ticket.
+Either way, I greatly appreciate it.

+If you run into any issues or have any questions, please do submit a ticket.

 ## License